PrintessEditor/getting-started/README.md

         formFieldChangedCallback: formFieldChanged,
   });
 ```
+## &nbsp;

+## Congratulations!

-**Congratulations!** You now know everything to get started with the Printess Editor.
+You now know everything to get started with the Printess Editor.
 Have fun and please let us know if you struggle.

-## &nbsp;

 ## &nbsp;